Tyrn/wei/the-insider-en.typ

      "He was the  first minister twice.
 Once, before  Earthmen.
 Second time, after  them.
 Once the Earthmen  came to Weia,  the Emperor  appointed a man named Nan as the first minister.
-Then,  Nan  was removed - with my husband's help."
+Then,  Nan  was removed---with my husband's help."

-     Bemish vaguely remembered the five-year-old scandal - since the scandal took  place on  Earth, not on Weia.
-There  was something  about Kissur - the Weian  ex-first minister, hanging out on  Earth.
+     Bemish vaguely remembered the five-year-old scandal---since the scandal took  place on  Earth, not on Weia.
+There  was something  about Kissur---the Weian  ex-first minister, hanging out on  Earth.
 Or was  it on Lann?
 Amidst terrorists  and drug abusers.
 A stolen car, drugs, a beaten  policeman,  the arrest of a terrorist  activity suspect, a  scandal diligently stirred up by